 Overview

-The aim of this PGCE Secondary (Social Science) programme at Bishop Grosseteste University is that you should become a reflective practitioner – a teacher who thinks about their experiences and learns from them in order to improve their practice.
+The aim of this PGCE Secondary (Social Science) programme at Lincoln Bishop University is that you should become a reflective practitioner – a teacher who thinks about their experiences and learns from them in order to improve their practice.
 During the course you will study two academic modules.

 The first of these, ‘Subject Knowledge and Pedagogy’, allows you to explore several different pedagogical approaches to a particular project that you are going to teach.
 A chosen pedagogy is justified, taught and then evaluated, clearly linking theory to practice.